lfurtkevicova/gislab-my-notes/docs/general/terms.rst

 *DNS server*
-   *Domain Name System* is a protocol within the set of standards for how computers exchange data on the Internet and on many private networks, known as the TCP/IP protocol suite; its basic job is to turn a user-friendly domain name like ``qgis.com`` into an IP address like ``91.142.249.5`` that computers use to identify each other on the network;
+   *Domain Name System* is a protocol within the set of standards for how computers exchange data on the internet and on many private networks, known as the TCP/IP protocol suite; its basic job is to turn a user-friendly domain name like ``qgis.com`` into an IP address like ``91.142.249.5`` that computers use to identify each other on the network;